ishwari21/big-data-assignments/README.md

 Implementing Naive Bayes Classifier using Spark MapReduce
 https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4636605037478694/3933656936038108/2046848112049253/latest.html

+Refer to A2.pdf for pseudocode steps for each part

 # A3:
 Spark Streaming with Real Time Data and Kafka
 Analyzing Social Networks using GraphX/GraphFrame

+Refer to A3 folder for Python code, README files, and an explanation of results in A3.pdf